We use information technology and genetics to contribute to the knowledge of biological diversity, the natural environment, and the planet we live on.

 We help scientists, policy makers and the general public to gather, process and analyse data about the Earth and its living environments.
 We host the Swedish node of GBIF, the world's largest source of information on biodiversity.

-Genetic data can also be used for species identification and ecological studies, see Centre for Genetic Identification.
+Genetic data can also be used for species identification and ecological studies, see Centre for Genetic Identification (not yet available in English).
 We have access to modern laboratories equipped for many types of analyses.

 We study genetic diversity within and between species, and how different organisms are related based on DNA analyses of living and fossil specimens.
 The analyses help us understand how different species evolve and how they are affected by environmental changes, such as climate change and human activities.